microsoft/r-server-loan-credit-risk/data-scientist.md

 The first, `compute_operational_metrics` will:

 1. Apply a sigmoid function to the output scores of the logistic regression, in order to spread them in [0,1] and make them more interpretable.
-This sigmoid uses the average predicted score.
+This sigmoid uses the average predicted score, which is saved to SQL in case you want to run a production stage through SQL after a development stage with R.

 2. Compute bins for the scores, based on quantiles (we compute the 1%-99% percentiles).

 3. Take each lower bound of each bin as a decision threshold for default loan classification, and compute the rate of bad loans among loans with a score higher than the threshold.

-It outputs the data frame `Operational_Scores`, which is also saved to SQL.
+It outputs the data frame `Operational_Metrics`, which is also saved to SQL.
 It can be read in the following way:
 If the score cutoff of the 91th score percentile is 0.9834, and we read a bad rate of 0.6449, this means that if 0.9834 is used as a threshold to classify loans as bad, we would have a bad rate of 64.49%.
 This bad rate is equal to the number of observed bad loans over the total number of loans with a score greater than the threshold.

 The second, `apply_score_transformation` will:

 1. Apply the same sigmoid function to the output scores of the logistic regression, in order to spread them in [0,1].

-2. Asssign each score to a percentile bin with the bad rates given by the `Operational_Scores` table.
+2. Asssign each score to a percentile bin with the bad rates given by the `Operational_Metrics` table.

 ### Input: